Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Respiratory signs and symptoms, including dyspnea, cough, or pharyngitis

 - Laboratory and radiologic abnormalities, including elevated liver function tests, elevated creatine phosphokinase, elevated creatinine, lymphopenia, and pulmonary infiltrates.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have also been reported.
 Pancreatitis can occur.
-HSRs generally occur during the first 6 weeks of therapy, but they have also been reported after a single dose of abacavir.
-If an HSR is suspected, abacavir should be stopped immediately and not restarted—hypotension and death may occur upon re-challenge.
-The risk of an abacavir HSR is associated with the presence of HLA-B*5701 allele; the risk is greatly reduced by not using abacavir in those who test positive for the HLA-B*5701 allele.
+HSRs generally occur during the first 6 weeks of therapy, but they have also been reported after a single dose of ABC.
+If an HSR is suspected, ABC should be stopped immediately and not restarted—hypotension and death may occur upon rechallenge.
+The risk of an ABC HSR is associated with the presence of the HLA-B*5701 allele; the risk is greatly reduced by not using ABC in those who test positive for the HLA-B*5701 allele.